On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Acknowledgments

-The authors gratefully acknowledge Jiahao Xie for his helpful comments and remarks on Theorem 3.8 and 3.9.
+We would like to thank three anonymous referees for constructive suggestions that improve the quality of this paper.
 This work was supported in part by the Mathematical Data Science program of the Office of Naval Research under grant number N00014-18-1-2764.